Routine Blood Tests in Australia: What You Need to Know

 Most routine blood tests are covered by Medicare when medically necessary.
 Some specialised tests may involve an out-of-pocket cost.

 Telehealth makes it easier to access blood tests without needing to attend a clinic in person.
+With an online consultation, you can:

 This allows you to manage your health more efficiently, especially if you have a busy schedule or limited access to in-person care.